Office of Innovation and Improvement, Department of Education.

 Type of Award: Discretionary grants.

 These estimated available funds are only for Implementation grants under the Promise Neighborhoods program.

-Contingent upon the availability of funds and the quality of the applications, we may make additional awards in FY 2013 or later years from the list of unfunded applicants from this competition.
+Contingent upon the availability of funds and the quality of the applications received, we may make additional awards in FY 2012 or later years from the list of unfunded applicants from this competition.

 The maximum award amount is $6,000,000 per 12-month budget period.
 We may choose not to further consider or review applications with budget requests for any 12-month budget period that exceed this amount, if we conclude, during our initial review of the application, that the proposed goals and objectives cannot be obtained with the specified maximum amount.

 Estimated Number of Awards: Implementation grants: 4 to 6.

 The Department is not bound by any estimates in this notice.